 Expectation #2 – Country Sport, Country Accommodations

 Okay, so you can stay at a hotel if you want to (and since I was tagging along with Tyler’s family, I did), but the real fun happens when you camp out near the track.
 There are tons of sites to set up your camper or tent, including the yards of local residents!
-The culture of the sport is such that you’re always making new friends with the person next to you or sharing the stuff in your cooler or on the grill, and it’s this casual, friendly atmosphere that makes me love country sports so much.
+The culture of the sport is such that you’re always making new friends with the person next to you or sharing the stuff in your cooler, and it’s this casual, friendly atmosphere that makes me love country sports so much.
 Sure, you can see downtown Indianapolis from the grandstands, but the suburbs definitely turn country here throughout the month of May.

 Expectation #3 – Arrive Early for Prime Parking

 If you don’t camp near the track, you’re going to have to commute.
 Given the lack of parking structures in the area and the fact that race day attendance will total more than 300,000, you need to arrive bright and early if you want to be able to have a practical walk from your parking spot to the track.
 The neighborhood surrounding it offers street parking and paid yard parking to a lucky few, but it’s not an exaggeration to say that you will likely have to walk over a mile from where you park if you’re not the first to arrive.
 Tyler’s parents made a deal with a local couple on Saturday to save us a paid spot in their yard on Sunday, so I highly recommend making some friends and striking a similar deal to save yourself some hassle.

 Look, if you’re going to make the most of this experience, you need to be in town the whole weekend.
 If you really want the full experience, you retire early and stay the whole month!
 All jokes aside, there are events happening nearly every single day starting with Indy 500 qualifying the weekend before the race.
 You’ll at least want to be there to kick off Memorial Day weekend with Carb Day on Friday!